rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 decisions][incoherent], but there's a problem we run into even before that: how the hell do we instill deontological properties?
 We're back to the hard problem of AI cognition.
-For any outcome based environment which rewards deontological properties, there exists an agent which simply models that deontological property as consequences with some utility and achieves full marks.
+For any outcome based environment which rewards deontological properties, there exists an agent which simply models that reward for deontological properties as one of the consequences in its utility function and achieves full marks.
 For instance, rewarding honesty could be modeled as 'be honest' or as 'appear honest to the overseer'.
+Note that in some sense this 'consequence model' is the 'correct' model: by definition, outcome based environments reward consequences.
 So maybe if you setup your deontological property encouraged environment and train to convergence you get a super intelligent, consequentialist agent which also has the desired deontological property.
 But maybe not.

 A further concern is that it might be easier to instill deontological properties in less intelligent agents.
 This could result from full blown